hrrytech92/hrrytech92/README.md

     <img src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="600" height="300"  />

-      I😄 possess extensive and rich knowledge of all software such as Website applications and more for over 10 years.

-      I have worked on numerous projects from concept to completion.
-Leads all stages of various technical projects, computer programming and business finance experience.

-      Work with the Agile/Scrum methodology and have experience with the following tools JIRA, Trello and GitHub.

-      Especially I have some Devops engineering using Docker, AWS, GCP.

-      Be brave.
-It's never too late to make the world a better place.

-      Follow me! 🤔
+      Equipped with over a decade of experience in software technology, I possess extensive expertise in a broad range of applications, particularly website applications.
+      Having handled numerous projects from inception to completion, my skills extend beyond software development to include project management, business finance, and computer programming.

+      My proficiency in Agile/Scrum methodologies has been honed through my hands-on experience with tools like JIRA, Trello, and GitHub.
+Additionally, I have noteworthy experience in DevOps engineering, utilizing platforms such as Docker, AWS, and GCP.

+      Passionate about leveraging technology to enhance business operations and drive innovations, I firmly believe that it’s never too late to make a positive impact on the world.
+I am ready and eager to apply my skills and experiences to new challenges.

       📫 How to reach me: webdevguy85@gmail.com